italiangrid/storm/release-notes/storm-frontend-server/1.8.12/index.md

 ### Description

-This release fixes the configuration of the limits of the requests queue.
+This release:

+* avoids an indefinitely growth of the threads queue size due to the the incoming requests to Frontend and the consequent block of the acceptor thread;
-It also clears code from stuff related to deprecated YAIM variables.
+* clears old code and stuff related to deprecated variables.

-#### Bug fixes
+### Bug fixes

 {% include list-rfcs.liquid %}

-#### Enhancements
+### Enhancements

 {% include list-features.liquid %}